bormaxi8080/osint-timeline/DRAFT.md

 **Software Development & APIs:**

+**Aura IDE** is an open-source desktop coding harness.
+Aura turns AI coding into a visible loop: inspect the work, review the diff, run validation, keep the receipt.
+Chat is where the model talks.
+Aura is where the model works.
+Aura owns the root conversation and final response.
+It can complete work directly or use your reusable Agents and workflows while keeping tools, diffs, validation, and the final receipt visible: https://github.com/CarpseDeam/Aura-IDE

 GreptimeDB.
 The open-source observability database.
 One columnar engine for metrics, logs, and traces, on object storage: https://github.com/GreptimeTeam/greptimedb

 DBX.
 20 MB lightweight cross-platform client for 90+ databases, including MySQL, PostgreSQL, SQLite, Redis, MongoDB, DuckDB, SQL Server, and Dameng.
 Built-in AI, MCP Server, CLI, desktop and Docker: https://github.com/t8y2/dbx